RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

-Also, you should probably NOT specify wildcard matches on slots of many of the built in intents, such as date or number - this will likely not end well and it doesn't make sense (you've been warned).
+Also, you should probably NOT specify wildcard matches on slots of many of the built in intents, such as date or number - this will likely not end well and it doesn't make sense.
+For this reason, parsing ignores these flags at this time on these slot types.
 In the future there will be other flags added, possibly specific to particular built in slot types (e.g. I may add a flag to return only the female first names from the AMAZON.US_FIRST_NAME type slot or numeric values within a certain range from the AMAZON.NUMBER type slot).

-IMPORTANT NOTE: The flags are currently being parsed, but NOT YET used (they are ignored as of the current version 0.2.7).
-The real parsing functionality will be added in a day or two and this README file will be updated.

 ### Dollar values